brian-carroll/elm-compiler/compiler/src/Generate/C/notes.md

+## TODO: Compiler support for platform/scheduler

+- [x] Pass managerNames in JsWrapper
+- [ ] Initialise compiler JS code gen with all of these functions AND figure out their dependencies!
+- [ ] Inject manager into JS state as if generated
+- [x] generate JS Platform_leaf calls

+My custom platform deps
+[ "worker"
+, "initialize"
+, "preload"
+, "sendToApp"
+, "sendToSelf"
+, "leaf"
+, "batch"
+, "map"
+, "export"
+]

+My custom scheduler has no deps

+what about imports to the standard Platform.js that I don't need?
+For custom js kernel modules, we pull them out of the graph and just replace the deps, and jump to the next step in code gen

+This would be a lot easier if we could actually just use the Elm import comments Make the compiler look in a different place for the kernel code

 # Reorganise eval function generation

 - Calling the same stuff from lots of places and passing switches like isTailRec and having empty or full lists... bit of a mess